openactive/openactive-test-suite/packages/openactive-integration-tests/test/certification/README.md

 Your UAT continuous integration script should upload a fresh certificate upon each successful run of the OpenActive Test Suite.

-Upload script examples are available for Amazon S3 (link to CI script line) and GitHub pages (link to CI script line):
+Upload script examples are available for Amazon S3 (link to CI script line) and GitHub pages (link to CI script line).

 Note that the certificate is named index.html by default to allow it to be referenced at a path such as https://acmebooker.example.com/openactive/certificate